tomlarkworthy/firesafe/README.md

 {
     "from":"RX",
     "to":"ACK_RX",
-    type:"other"
+    "type":"other"
 }"
 ```

 The receiver does an ACK_TX similarly on the senders machine.
 Once both sender and receiver have ACKed.
 The transaction passes the point of no return.

 Becuase either party could disconnect from Firebase at this point, we allow either party to commit the final stages of the transaction.
+This is indicated by setting the type to "either".

-The sender null's their item slot and returns to IDLE, checking the other party is in the ACK_RX state (remember they are transitioning from ACK_TX too).
+The sender finalizes by setting the item, and other variables, to null, double checking the other party is in the ACK_RX state (remember they are transitioning from ACK_TX too).
+Thus the sender can only commit once both parties have ACKed.

 ```
 "COMMIT_TX":{"from":"ACK_TX", "to":"IDLE", type:"either",